RyanAC23/rac_dotfiles/README.md

 (2020-11-28)

 	- .csv files must end with new line or the last package will be missed by the installer.
 Maybe this is expected.

-## To Do <a name = "todo"></a>
-(2020-11-27)

-	- Ubuntu-Mate toolbars and customization are missing.
-Find out which files these are and make sure they're in the repo.
-You can Google where the shortcut keys (C+S+t terminal, etc) to find this.

-	- Remove redundant files and ensure you have all the main dotfiles you'd like for now.